 We also posted a video on our YouTube channel that shows just how easy it is to apply a tyre shine.

 4. Move The Car Forward

 After you’ve covered the whole tyre with dressing, you will want to move it forward by a few inches.
 This allows you to apply tyre dressing upon the hidden/parked part of the tyre for an improved finish.

 5. Apply Second Coating (Optional)

 If you have the time to do so, applying a second coating of tyre dressing to the tyres can be very beneficial.
 Not only does it improve longevity, it can also add to the overall aesthetics of the tyres.

 If there are areas that aren’t drying or the dressing has latched onto dirt, simply wipe it away using a microfibre cloth.

 The Different Results

-Personally, I prefer the finish produced by the Meguiar’s Endurance Tire Gel and it also benefits from being more long lasting when applied correctly.
+Personally, I prefer the finish produced by Meguiar’s Endurance Tire Gel and it also benefits from being more long-lasting when applied correctly.
 However, many people may prefer the more natural finish of the Autoglym Instant Dressing formula.
 The only problem that I found with the Autoglym formula is that it can be a pain to use due to the fact you have to spray it onto the tyres, which can also result in the formula spraying onto the wheels or bodywork.